Skip to main content

 Year-long

 • The University of Pittsburgh has semester and year-long exchange programs with the University of Tours and with the Institut D’études politiques (Sciences Po) in Paris.
+The Italian Program has collaborated with the Università di Bologna where students can take university courses there for a semester or for the entire academic year.

 Program Type